alexandair/entra-powershell-docs/docs/conceptual/app-only-access-auth.md

 certificate's location.

 If the authentication succeeds, you see the message `Welcome To Microsoft Graph!`.
-Run `Get-EntraContext` to verify that you've authenticated with app-only method.
+Run `Get-EntraContext` to verify that you're authenticated with app-only method.
 The output should look like the following.

 ```powershell